baronleonardo/mailchecker/README.md

 # mailchecker
-This is an attempt to create a simple mail checker until now it has been tested on GNU/Linux only
+This is an attempt to create a simple mail checker until now it has been tested on GNU/Linux only and uses IMAP only

 Requirements:
 --------------